carogonzalez4/portfolio-template-2025/docs/project-brief.md

 <!-- Describe your project in 2-3 sentences -->

-I'm building a portfolio template for designers and creatives that want to showcase their projects and share their skills to other
+I'm building a portfolio template for designers and creatives that want to showcase their projects and share their skills with fellow desingers and possible employers.

 ### Who is it for?

 <!-- Define your target audience -->

+It is directed to designers or creatives that want to share their work and portray it in a way that

 ### Why does it matter?